 Getting a Loan

 - You do not have to rush to find financing after your offer is accepted.
 Time is of the essence, and no one wants to lose a home due to red tape and procedural delays.

-Applying at a credit union is often a good place to start because credit union typically offer lower rates and closing costs than banks.
+Applying at a credit union is often a good place to start because credit unions typically offer lower rates and closing costs than banks.
 Some lenders let you apply for a mortgage online, but if you have questions, you may want to apply in person with a loan officer.

 Lenders consider many factors when deciding whether or not to approve a loan and how much to approve you for.
 They typically include: